Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 <img src="extrude_c.gif" width="85%">
 </p>

-Select the module prototype the same way as with the Add Module operator.
+Select the module prototype the same way as with `Add Module`.

-## Mirror Link Operator
+## Mirror Linking

 Originally designed for enforcing symmetric hubs' arm identiticality, mirror linking cause simultaneous manipulation for two or more separate modules that are not necessarily spatially related.